medik8s/docs/faq.md

 No.  While Medik8s can take advantage of hardware watchdogs and/or BMCs, it also has options for shared-nothing recovery.

+## How can I get involved?

+Reach out to the [google group](https://groups.google.com/g/medik8s) or submit a PR to one of the [medki8s projects](https://github.com/medik8s/).

-## What is the relationships to sig-cluster
+## What is the relationships to sig-cluster?

 The medik8s team has worked with the [sig-cluster community](https://github.com/kubernetes/community/tree/master/sig-cluster-lifecycle) for many years.
 While we have many things in common, they are naturally focussed on furthering